IAR 111: Features

 The IAR-111 is designed to take-off and land on the sea surface.
 ARCA decided to use this approach to eliminate the need for a landing gear and thus reduce the cost of the aircraft.
-Another factor that went into the decision was the fact that Romania has no unpopulated areas above which to safely test the aircraft to high altitude flights.
+Another factor that went into the decision was that Romania has no unpopulated areas above which to safely test the aircraft to high altitude flights.

 The aircraft has diamond-shaped wings to reduce weight, and lower drag at high speeds; "V" tails were chosen to avoid contact with the water on take-off and landing.
 It has two floats and the payload is located between them, acting as a third float.
 The payload will be either the Haas 2 rocket or an external fuel tank.

 For aerodynamic surface control it will use a hydraulic system controlled by fly-by-wire from the cockpit.
 The aircraft will be powered by the new Executor liquid-fuelled rocket engine, under construction at ARCA, which will use kerosene as fuel and liquid oxygen as oxidizer.

 Safety

-The cockpit walls and windows are very thick, able to withstand an engine explosion.
+The cockpit walls and windows are very thick, able to withstand an engine explosion in case of failure of the rocket.
 Additionally, the cockpit is detachable and is equipped with two rocket propelled parachutes (main and back-up).
 The aircraft will have a very large recovery parachute and a smaller anti-stall parachute.

 Mission 6 tested the safety systems with a drop test from 700 m.
 One of the parachutes was opened to test the explosive bolts.
 The test was a success and the cabin was recovered in good condition.